Eurasian magpie: Breeding

-The eggs are incubated for 21–22 days by the female, who is fed on the nest by the male.
+The female incubates the eggs for 21–22 days, while the male feeds her on the nest.
 The chicks are altricial, hatching nearly naked with closed eyes.
 They are brooded by the female for the first 5–10 days and fed by both parents.
 Initially the parents eat the faecal sacs of the nestlings, but as the chicks grow larger, they defecate on the edge of the nest.
-The nestlings open their eyes 7 to 8 days after hatching.
-Their body feathers start to appear after around 8 days and the primary wing feathers after 10 days.
-For several days before they are ready to leave the nest, the chicks clamber around the nearby branches.
+The nestlings open their eyes seven to eight days after hatching.
+Their body feathers begin to appear after around eight days, and their primary wing feathers after ten days.
+For several days before they are ready to leave the nest, the chicks climb around the nearby branches.
 They fledge at around 27 days.
 The parents then continue to feed the chicks for several more weeks.
-They also protect the chicks from predators, as their ability to fly is poor, making them vulnerable.
-On average, only 3 or 4 chicks survive to fledge successfully.
-Some nests are lost to predators, but an important factor causing nestling mortality is starvation.
-Magpie eggs hatch asynchronously, and if the parents have difficulty finding sufficient food, the last chicks to hatch are unlikely to survive.
+They will also protect them from predators as they are unable to fly well, which makes them vulnerable.
+On average, only three or four chicks survive to fledge successfully.
+Some nests are lost to predators, but starvation is a more important factor causing nestling mortality.
+Magpie eggs in a clutch hatch at different times, so if the parents have difficulty finding sufficient food, the last chicks to hatch are unlikely to survive.
 Only a single brood is reared, unless disaster overtakes the first clutch.

 A nest made by Eurasian magpie.

 A study conducted near Sheffield in Britain, using birds with coloured rings on their legs, found that only 22% of fledglings survived their first year.
 For subsequent years, the survival rate for the adult birds was 69%, implying that for those birds that survive the first year, the average total lifespan was 3.7 years.
 The maximum age recorded for a magpie is 21 years and 8 months for a bird from near Coventry in England that was ringed in 1925 and shot in 1947.